-Incorporate daily PF exercises.
-Read at the end of this section for your pelvic floor exercises.
+Incorporate daily Pelvic Floor (PF) exercises.
 As always, it’s important to incorporate strength and flexibility into any running routine.
 If you are 5-6+ months postpartum, I recommend our Running Supplemental Workouts.
 Because running happens in one plane of motion, so it’s a must that you strengthen your core and all the muscles that move in the lateral direction i.e. gluteus medius.
 This will keep your body healthy!